 With COVID came a new group of vacant homes.
 Most vacation rentals have been sitting idle joining long-term rentals and listed properties as a potential source for scammers.
 Legit long-term rentals are often listed on our MLS.
 Many are still listed in the newspaper, but it seems Craigslist is where most people begin their search for new digs these days.

 While most postings are legitimate, Craigslist unfortunately is often the conduit for someone’s profit center.
 It’s fairly common for REALTORS® to receive calls from prospective tenants inquiring if our for-sale listings are really for rent.
 With just a few clicks, imposter landlords can pull information and photos from our listings and repost them as rentals.

-While I thought everyone was up-to-speed on this potential problem, my friends on the ocean in HPP wrote to inform me about the issue when they recently saw their home for rent on Craigslist with my 10 year old professional photos!
-Besides the use of professional photos, here’s a few other red flags that might help weed out real from scam.
+While I thought everyone was up-to-speed on this potential problem, my friends on the ocean in HPP wrote to inform me about the issue when they recently saw their home for rent on Craigslist with my 10-year-old professional photos!
+Besides the use of professional photos, here are a few other red flags that might help weed out real from scam.

 Too Good to be True?

 Below-market rent offers the first hint that the ad is probably bogus.
 As negotiations progress, a request for wired funds is, of course, most telling.
 It’s good to know that Hawai`i State law requires every landlord to have an on-island representative, so logically there should be someone locally who can collect rent or vouch for owner authenticity.
 If there are real doubts, check ownership with a REALTOR® or the tax office.